jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * "objectClassName" -- the string "rpki1_roa"
 * "handle" -- see (#common_data_members)
 * "name" -- see (#common_data_members)
-* "roaIpAddresses" -- an array of objects representing CIDR address blocks within a ROA; such an object can contain the following members:
+* "roaIps" -- an array of objects representing CIDR address blocks within a ROA; such an object can contain the following members:
-    * "startAddress" -- a string representing the start IP address (a.k.a.
-CIDR prefix) of a CIDR address block, either IPv4 or IPv6 ([@!RFC9582, section 4])
+    * "ip" -- a string representing an IPv4 or IPv6 CIDR address block with the "<CIDR prefix>/<CIDR length>" format ([@!RFC9582, section 4])
-    * "prefixLength" -- a number representing the prefix length (a.k.a.
-CIDR length) of a CIDR address block; up to 32 for IPv4 and up to 128 for IPv6 ([@!RFC9582, section 4])
-    * "ipVersion" -- a string signifying the IP protocol version of a CIDR address block: "v4" for IPv4 and "v6" for IPv6 ([@!RFC9582, section 4])
-    * "maxLength" -- a number representing the maximum prefix length of a CIDR address block that the origin AS is authorized to advertise; up to 32 for IPv4 and up to 128 for IPv6 ([@!RFC9582, section 4])
+    * "maxLength" -- a number representing the maximum prefix length of the CIDR address block that the origin AS is authorized to advertise; up to 32 for IPv4 and up to 128 for IPv6 ([@!RFC9582, section 4])
 * "originAutnum" -- an unsigned 32-bit integer representing the origin autonomous system number ([@!RFC9582, section 4])
 * "notValidBefore" -- see (#common_data_members)